5 golden rules to keep a good Supplier Relationship

 The supplier relationship is defined by the relationships that a business has with each of its suppliers.
 It is based on:

 - Mutual trust (with made agreements, observation of deadlines and payments, etc.).

 - Financial terms (payment for invoices).

-Therefore, it is important to keep a healthy and cordial business-supplier relationship to ensure the smoothness of your business and logistic processes, the final purpose being to achieve maximum customer satisfaction, a key factor for any business wishing to grow.
+Therefore, it is important to keep a healthy and cordial business-supplier relationship to ensure the smoothness of your business and logistic processes.
+The biggest reason for this is to achieve maximum customer satisfaction, a key factor for any business wishing to grow.

 Rule #1 : Identify reliable suppliers

-Beforehand, running a supplier “sourcing” is essential to obtain information about future suppliers: are they reliable?
+Before making a selection, supplier “sourcing” is essential to obtain information about future suppliers: are they reliable?

 By contacting their clients or by browsing reviews online, you can get a first glimpse of their practices:

 - Observation of production and delivery deadlines.